Wr0ngName/lionwiki-plugins/README.md

 # ReCaptcha

-A plugin to add Google TReCaptcha support.
+A plugin to add Google ReCaptcha support.
 Help against spammers in comment or admin areas!
 Replaces the standard text CAPTCHA with the ReCaptcha one.
 Use the following syntax in your templates.
 > **Syntax: `{  plugin:RECAPTCHA}`**

 As an example, for the Comments section, you need to: